 Bruce moved into Brooklyn Heights from Singapore with his wife, Diane, in 1970 and later bought a house on Willow Street where they raised two children.
 For several decades, he was a corporate/international banker at Chase Manhattan Bank and later at Wells Fargo.
 His finance career concluded as the CEO of Beechtree Capital.
 He served as president of the board of the Brooklyn Heights Montessori School for two years in the 1970s and on the vestry of Grace Church Brooklyn Heights in the 1980s, where he remains active in the church’s legacy giving.
 In the 1980s, Bruce was treasurer and a board member of The Opera Ensemble of New York, a launching point for young opera singers.
 He has also been a board member of Nova Antigua, a small Manhattan dance company, and of the Brooklyn Friends of Chamber Music.
 He currently heads Audit Committees at Grace Church Brooklyn Heights and Community Help in Park Slope.
 For the last five years, Bruce has been a gardener with the Promenade Garden Conservancy, for which the BHA provides support and which has beautified the entire length of the Promenade.

 Anne has been a BHA governor since 2014 and has worked on membership and development activities, which included overseeing the BHA Dog Show for two years.
-She is currently on the Board Development Committee.
+She is currently chair of the Board Nominating and Development Committee.
 She has lived in Brooklyn Heights since 1986 with her husband, Mark, where they raised two now-grown children.
 Anne had an international banking career with Irving Trust and Citibank, primarily covering the Caribbean and Latin America.
 Since then, she has taught at the Brooklyn Heights Synagogue and been a substitute teacher at Grace Church Preschool.
 She is currently coordinator of the Brooklyn Heights Synagogue Homeless Shelter and the treasurer of Brooklyn Heights Synagogue, where she was president for four years and directed the purchase of a new building.
 She also serves as president of her Hicks Street co-op and is on the advisory council of the Citizen’s Committee for Children in Manhattan.
 Anne has a BA from Penn State and an MA from Johns Hopkins School of Advanced International Studies.